• Home

 Google Maps Alternatives

 13. MapQuest – Yeah, believe it or not they are still around.
-And I actually really love their mobile app.
+And I can actually tolerate their mobile app.
 You can set it to “only use location when open” and can even disable sending information about your location and usage to their HQ.

 Their traffic algorithms and adjustments are also super handy too.
 Be aware, they do use Yelp for reviews of locations if that matters to you, but personally I couldn’t care less.